Managing holidays during the summer of chaos

 Are you seeing more absences than usual during the summer months?

 During the summer months, we expect the answer to that question to be yes.
 This is usually because of employees skipping work to enjoy the sunshine, attendance of a sporting, music or culture event or parents looking after their children during the summer holidays.
-The simple solution to this is to have a clear and well-communicated absence policy in place or perhaps allow some flexibility during these months for your employees, this will boost employee engagement and morale, and for business that can, simply letting your employees work from home, where they could work in the garden will no doubt mean less unexplained or suspicious absences.
+The simple solution to this is to have a clear and well-communicated absence policy in place or perhaps allow some flexibility during these months for your employees, this will boost employee engagement and morale, and for businesses that can, simply letting your employees work from home, where they could work in the garden will no doubt mean less unexplained or suspicious absences.

 Dealing with an influx of annual leave requests – what are your options?